Mokkapps/website/src/content/posts/2018/2018-05-22___lessons-learned-my-first-smartphone-game/index.md

 As I had concrete expectations for the new engine my research led to [Corona](https://coronalabs.com/):

-* Focussed on 2D games
+* Focused on 2D games
 * Cross-Platform (iOS, Android, Desktop applications, Smart TVs)
 * Free (with few restrictions)
 * Text-based with Lua as scripting language